Homeowner reviewing HELOC statements as prime rate changes affect interest costs

 Monitoring the Fed Calendar

 The FOMC meets 8 times per year on a published schedule.
-Tracking these meetings gives HELOC borrowers 4–6 weeks of advance warning before a rate change takes effect on their balance.
+Tracking these meetings gives HELOC borrowers 4 to 6 weeks of advance warning before a rate change takes effect on their balance.
 The Federal Reserve publishes the FOMC meeting calendar a full year in advance.
 Building your cash-flow planning around these dates is a simple, zero-cost risk management tool.

 If you are also carrying high-interest revolving debt alongside your HELOC, rising rates compound the pressure on multiple fronts.
 Reviewing how rising interest rates affect your credit card balance alongside your HELOC gives you the full picture of your rate exposure.

-Key Takeaway: The FOMC meets 8 times annually on a published schedule, giving HELOC borrowers advance notice of potential rate changes.
-Pairing calendar monitoring with a balance reduction plan — or a lender’s fixed-rate conversion option — are the two most practical defenses against HELOC prime rate changes.
+The FOMC meets 8 times annually on a published schedule, giving HELOC borrowers advance notice of potential rate changes.
+Pairing calendar monitoring with a balance reduction plan, or a lender’s fixed-rate conversion option, are the two most practical defenses against HELOC prime rate changes.
 See the Fed’s official FOMC calendar for exact dates.

 HELOC vs. Home Equity Loan: Which Is Better When Prime Rate Changes?

-When the prime rate is expected to fall — as many economists projected entering 2025 — a HELOC becomes more attractive because your rate drops automatically without refinancing.
+When the prime rate is expected to fall, as many economists projected entering 2025, a HELOC becomes more attractive because your rate drops automatically without refinancing.
 When the prime rate is rising, a fixed home equity loan locks in certainty.
-According to Bankrate’s current HELOC rate data, average HELOC rates were tracking near 8.45% in mid-2025, while average fixed home equity loans sat near 8.36% — a spread narrow enough to make the fixed option compelling for borrowers who value payment predictability.
+According to Bankrate’s current HELOC rate data, average HELOC rates were tracking near 8.45% in mid-2025, while average fixed home equity loans sat near 8.36%.
+A spread that narrow makes the fixed option compelling for borrowers who value payment predictability.

-Key Takeaway: As of mid-2025, average HELOC rates and fixed home equity loan rates differ by less than 0.10 percentage points according to Bankrate rate tracking.
-When the spread is this narrow, choosing a fixed home equity loan eliminates all future prime-rate exposure at essentially no immediate cost premium.
+As of mid-2025, average HELOC rates and fixed home equity loan rates differ by less than 0.10 percentage points according to Bankrate rate tracking.
+When the spread is this narrow, choosing a fixed home equity loan eliminates all future prime-rate exposure at no meaningful immediate cost premium.

 Frequently Asked Questions